FAQ

 What's in the collection?

-The collection you see on Celf ar y Cyd is part of the National Art Collection which is cared for by Amgueddfa Cymru.
+The collection you see through CELF is part of the national art collection which is cared for by Amgueddfa Cymru and the National Library of Wales.
 The collection ranges from paintings and sketchbooks, art installations, ceramics and sculpture, to photography, video and new media.
-The whole art collection contains around 45,000 artworks and is forever growing.
+The whole art collection contains tens of thousands of artworks and is forever growing.

 How do I search the collection?

-We’re hoping you’re able to find what you’re looking for if you’re using our search tools on the Explore page.
+You can search the collection via the Explore artworks page.
 You can amend your search using the filters that appear in the search options.

 How can I contribute to the website?

-Keep an eye on our latest announcements on Cynfas for any opportunities to contribute to Celf ar y Cyd.
+Keep an eye on our latest announcements on Cynfas and on Instagram [@celfarycyd] for any opportunities.

 Why isn’t there contextual information available for each artwork in the collection?

-Celf ar y Cyd draws on the collections data of Amgueddfa Cymru.
-With over 45,000 artworks in the National Art Collection we’re continually reviewing and updating our records and are working on adding more contextual information all the time.
+CELF draws on the collections data of Amgueddfa Cymru and the National Library of Wales.
+With tens of thousands of artworks in the National Art Collection we’re continually reviewing and updating our records and are working on adding more contextual information all the time.

 I’ve spotted something that isn’t available bilingually.
 Why is this?